Campaign of the Month: August 2014

 You have studied the art and language of heraldry, and you can interpret heraldic devices.
 You can also design a new device that follows the commonly accepted rules of heraldry.
 Successful recognition of herladic device automatically confers a small amount of information about the family or organisation to which it belongs.
 This can be all the edge that a skilled plotter needs to carry his designs forward.

-Although the formal rules of heraldry have not yet been finalised, you are familiar with the intricacies of blazoning.
-This knowledge enables you to identify knights and nobles by the coats of arms they bear.
+Although the formal rules of heraldry have not yet been finalised, you are familiar with its intricacies.
+This knowledge enables you to identify knights and nobles by the coats of arms they bear or the description given by other parties.
 In addition, you can connect the blazon to the ancestry, often important when trying to keep track of political intrigues or to determine if the cute young thing you’ve just been introduced to is actually your third cousin twice removed.

 Note: The Politics knowledge may be used to gain an understanding of Heraldry, but at a +2 difficulty.